 Step 2.
 Write an Outline for Key Ideas

-If the learning objective is the destination for what you want to accomplish, an outline is the roadmap that helps you make sure you arrive at the objective.
+If the learning objective is the destination for what you want to accomplish, an outline is the roadmap that helps you make sure you arrive at the goal.
 Each of the points in your outline should be a supporting idea for the learning objective.

 You don't have to use a complex tool to write an outline.
 In fact, a simple tool is better for drafting out these rough ideas in outline format.